sindresorhus/got/documentation/advanced-creation.md

 #### Limiting download & upload

-It's very useful in case your machine's got a little amount of RAM.
+It can be useful when your machine has limited amount of memory.

 ```js
 const limitDownloadUpload = got.extend({